lihaoyi/macropy/readme.md

 ----------------------------------------

 In general, MacroPy does not enforce hygiene on the macros you write; it is entirely possible to write macros which require manual importing, or whose identifiers collide with identifiers in the macro-expanded file with unpredictable results.
-However, with `gen_sym` and `expose`, MacroPy provides the support needed to avoid these problems if you wish to do so.
+At any time, the entire AST of the Python code fragment is directly available to you, and you can stich together raw quasiquotes any way you like.

-The current system for hygiene is somewhat ad-hoc and inelegant.
-It should be possible to do much better in terms of reducing the amount of manual annotation while broadening its applicability (e.g. hygienic capture for non-module-level names) but that will take additional work and research.
-Contributions are welcome!
+Nonetheless, by providing `gen_sym` and the `hq` hygienic quasiquote macro, MacroPy makes it trivially easy to have hygiene. `gen_sym` provides a way of creating temporary names which are guaranteed not to collide with names already in use, and hygienic quasiquotes take it a step further and allow you to directly reference anything in scope at the macro definition point without having to worry about things like name collisions or fiddling with imports.
+These tools should be sufficient to make your macros hygienic, and are used throughout the suite of macros bundled with MacroPy.

 Macro Subtleties
 ================